coreos/docs/quay-enterprise/bitbucket-app.md

 # Creating an OAuth Application in BitBucket

-This document describes how to authenticate Quay Enterprise registry users with their [BitBucket][bitbucket] identities.
+This document describes how to authenticate Quay Enterprise users with their [BitBucket][bitbucket] identities.

 ## Add OAuth Consumer